dcunited001/dcunited001.github.io/_graphics-drafts/_ideas.md

 ### GIS

+- Set of street routes a person considers taking in inclement whether is like a sobolev-space derived from considering all the routes whose dF/dt never exceeds some maximal divergence

+- Graphics: calculate Laplacian, Hausdorf, and Gaussian curvature for basic Bathymetry maps.

+- Graphics: instantiate random particle systems using topography to inform distributions of “force” imposed on the particles.
+In a subsequent version, particles should also magnify their velocity when traveling along the gradient of population flux.

+- Graphics: simulations that animate diffusion of population using JavaScript.
+  - Can a model be created that filters networks of caves in Europe and takes into account basic climate factors without weather?
+    Animate diffusion of population that must balance resources/shelter/food and animal migrations; this should
+    demonstrate migrations and phase-transitions between seasons.

 #### Measure of 2D area of terrain surface visible from a point in 3D space.

   - this is tightly coupled to local/regional changes in convexity/concavity